A Neighbourhood Framework for Resource-Lean Content Flagging: Experimental Results

+The performance of the best and of the second-best models for each language are highlighted by \textbf{bold-facing} and \underline{underlining}, respectively.
+We attribute the higher scores achieved by \deepcetwoknn{} variants compared to the \deepbetwoknn{} on the late-stage interaction of the query and its neighbours.

-Our \deepcetwoknn{} variants show a large performance gain on the Italian and the Turkish test sets from \jigsawm{}.
-Even though the additional CLI pre-training is not always helpful for the \deepcetwoknn{} model, it is always helpful for the \deepbetwoknn{} model.
-However, struggle to outperform the baseline for the Spanish test set.
-We analysed the training data distribution for Spanish, but we could not find any noticable patterns.
-Yet, it can be observed that the XLM-R Target baseline for Spanish (2nd row, 1st column) achieves a higher F1 compared to the Seq-Adapt baseline, which yields better performance for Italian and Turkish.
-We believe that the in-domain training examples are good enough to achieve a reasonable performance on Spanish.
+The \deepcetwoknn{} variants show a large performance gain compared to baseline models on the Italian and the Turkish test sets from \jigsawm.
+Even though the additional SRC pre-training is not always helpful for the \deepcetwoknn{} model, it is always helpful for the \deepbetwoknn{} model.
+However, both models struggle to outperform the baseline for the Spanish test set.
+We analysed the training data distribution for Spanish, but we could not find any noticeable patterns.

+Yet, it can be observed that the XLM-R target baseline for Spanish (2nd row, 1st column) achieves a higher F1 score compared to the Seq-Adapt baseline, which yields better performance for Italian and Turkish.
+We believe that the in-domain training examples are good enough to achieve a reasonable performance for Spanish.

-On the \wul{} dataset, the \deepbetwoknn{} + \modelpxlmr{} variant with CLI pre-training outperforms the \deepcetwoknn{} variants and all the baselines for Russian, Turkish, and Albanian.
+On the \wul{} dataset, \deepbetwoknn{} + \modelpxlmr with SRC pre-training outperforms the \deepcetwoknn{} variants and all baselines for Albanian, Russian, and Turkish.
 Both the \deepbetwoknn{} variants and the \deepcetwoknn{} variants perform worse compared to the XLM-R Mix-Adapt baseline for English.
-Seq-Adapt is a recently published effective baseline \cite{garg2020tanda}, but for the \wul dataset, it does not perform well compared to the Mix-Adapt baseline.
+Seq-Adapt is a recently published effective baseline \cite{garg2020tanda}, but for the \wul{} dataset, it does not perform well compared to the Mix-Adapt baseline.
+Note that the test set for the \wul{} dataset is relatively small (100 examples per language) and the examples in the test set are human translations of the English test set.
+Yet, we chose this dataset as it results in a larger coverage of languages.
+We acknowledge this limitation (that the dataset is based on translations) in our experiments and that is why we further use \jigsawm{} to demonstrate the generality of our results.